Photograph Giant Pandas, Golden Monkeys & Dramatic Mountain Landscapes

 Early risers may capture photos of the sunrise over the peaks above Rilong, a vista touted for its singular beauty.
 We'll then spend the entire day capturing the dramatic scenery of Siguniangshan National Park.
 As we enter the 25-mile-long Shuangqiao Valley, snow-capped peaks are visible in every direction, with Four Sisters Mountain towering above.
 The valley floor is 10,000 feet above sea level, and the highest mountains nearly double that.
 Photograph the colorful geological features and mirror-like lakes of this subalpine terrain, following boardwalk trails that weave among occasional pagodas and prayer flags.
 Subjects include the Yin-Yang Valley, Willow Bridge, Sun-Moon Mirror Mountain and Five-Colored Mountain with rocks that glow red, yellow, green, blue and white.
 Deeper into the valley, we reach the Ginsenguo flatland, with a viewing deck over highland swamps and snowy peaks, and Jiujia Lake, which is actually a group of four seasonal lakes and nine perennial ones—the legendary bathing pools for the “four sisters.”
 Return to Rilong to spend a second night.

 Today is primarily devoted to a scenic drive back to Chengdu.
 Leaving Rilong, we stop for spectacular photos of a classic view of Four Sisters Mountain.
 En route, Balang Mountain is an inviting stop to photograph the landscape and abundant birdlife, if the weather is fair.
 This evening, celebrate our nature photography adventure at a festive farewell dinner.

 Day 12: Chengdu / Depart

-After a final sumptuous buffet breakfast at our luxury hotel, transfer to the airport for your departing flight.
+After a lavish buffet breakfast at our luxury hotel, transfer to the airport to meet departing flights.